-Private lessons are held during open skate sessions at arenas such as Roseville, Richfield, Inver Grove Heights and Woog arenas.
+Private lessons are held during open skate sessions at arenas such as Richfield and Woog arenas.
 We meet our students near the door to the ice surface.
-No hockey sticks are allowed on open skate sessions unless the lesson is held on a hockey development ice session (Woog).
+No hockey sticks are allowed on open skate sessions unless the lesson is held on a hockey development ice session (Richfield or Woog).
 We recommend wearing a bike or hockey helmet during your lesson and any other gear you like to wear.
 Cash or check payment should be brought to each lesson.
 We have a 24 hour cancellation policy so you are responsible for full payment of late cancel or no show lessons.

 Q: How soon can I start my young child with private lessons?

-In our experience, boys younger than 5 years old and girls younger than 4 years old are not ready to separate from their parents and manage a 30 minute lesson alone with a coach.
-Learning to skate is challenging and being away from mom or dad in a lesson with a stranger can be too stressful for little ones.
+In our experience, children younger than 7 do best learning to skate by regularly attending an open skate session with a parent until they have the sufficient strength to glide independently forward and backward.
 We recommend that parents take their young child to at least 5 open skate sessions to familiarize their child with the rink atmosphere before they start lessons with a coach.

 Q: Where do I get skates?

-Skate rental is available at Roseville, Inver Grove and Richfield arenas.
-We recommend all beginning skaters wear the rental figure skates because the blade is straighter, longer and easier to balance on, especially for young children.
+Skate rental is available at Richfield arena only.
+We recommend all beginning skaters wear figure skates because the blade is straighter, longer and easier to balance on.
 Once a skater can glide well and stride across the rink without falling then we recommend people transition to hockey or supportive figure skates.
 Skates can be purchased at Westwood sports in Apple Valley, Strauss Skates in Maplewood, Play It Again Sports or other sporting goods store.
 It's very important that all skates be tied tightly all the way to the top of the boot for maximum control.
 If your skater's feet pronate inwards we recommend a stiffer skate, heel shims, orthotic inserts, superfeet inserts or a blade adjustment.
 Be careful to not purchase skates with floppy ankles or a very rounded hockey blade as these types of skates will cause much falling and hinder learning.